 Click Copy next to the Server URL and paste it into the URL field in your encoder's RTMP Output settings (the below example is using Open Broadcaster Software).

 Click Copy next to the Stream Key.
 Most encoders have a field for Stream Key or Stream Name; paste this key into that field.

 Keep your stream key private.
 Giving someone else your stream key will allow them to stream to your event.
 Click Reset Key to generate a new key if needed.

 If your encoder does not have a field for this, put a forward slash (/) at the end of your RTMP URL, then paste the key immediately following it with no spaces).

-To get the maximum use of the cloud transcoding feature, configure your encoder to stream at a minimum of 4000kbps at 1920x1080.
+To get the most out of the cloud transcoding feature, we recommend that you configure your encoder as follows:

 Once your encoder is configured, start streaming; your event page will show the live player immediately with up to four different viewing qualities available: